-- The sites use the same, or nearly the same, model. - Both sites use the default DCM delimiter ("#"). - Both sites use the default release delimiter ("/"). - Both sites use task-based CM. - Both sites use a hello/2.0 release value using the Distributed process. - Both sites use automatic receive, and security is set up at each site to support automatic receives. - DCM sends e-mail notification to both the Boston and Chicago DCM managers when it generates or receives a transfer package. - The sites are connected by a wide area network that lets them transfer data using remote copy commands.
+- The sites use the same, or nearly the same, model. - Both sites use the default DCM delimiter ("#"). - Both sites use the default release delimiter ("/"). - Both sites use task-based CM. - Both sites use a hello/2.0 release value using the Distributed process. - Both sites use automatic receive, and security is set up at each site to support automatic receives. - DCM sends email notification to both the Boston and Chicago DCM managers when it generates or receives a transfer package. - The sites are connected by a wide area network that lets them transfer data using remote copy commands.

 There are two DCM managers: one in Boston and one in Chicago.
 Each manager has responsibilities that involve both databases.
-Each site's build manager is also involved in this scenario.
+The build manager at each site is also involved in this scenario.